Because I am your highly trained broadcast specialist.

 They wouldn't have run up deficits the way they have if they were concerned about things like that.

-But they can do whatever they want.
+I think the mandate's what's up for argument here, but they can do whatever they want.

 They're the Supreme Court.

-If they just rule the mandates unconstitutional, everything else is okay, then all those rules and regulations stay.
+If they just rule the mandate's unconstitutional, everything else is okay, then all those rules and regulations stay.

 Other than those that mandate you buy something.

-Your your point is really a good one.
+Your point is really a good one.

 That was early.

-And there are a number of look at all these waivers that were granted, or a thousand waivers to companies.
+And there are a number of, look at all these waivers that were granted, or a thousand waivers to companies.

 That would have doomed Obama's fate.